-The Housing Modification Service specifically excludes:
+The Housing Modification Service excludes funding to modify:

-- housing modifications to hospitals, hostels, hotels, motels, rest homes, schools or other institutions - the removal of housing modifications that are no longer required - repair or replacement of any housing modifications - the provision of Social Rehabilitation Housing Assessment Services - ACC only funds housing appliances if they are required as a result of the housing modification (eg housing mod means that a different size of appliance is required)
+- hospitals - hostels - · hotels or motels - other institutions, eg schools - rest homes where the property does not meet the definition of a Home. - the removal of housing modifications that are no longer required - · repair or replacement of any housing modifications - the provision of Social Rehabilitation Housing Assessment Services - housing appliances unless they are required as a result of the housing modification (eg housing mod means that a different size of appliance is required).